Biological database

 Biological databases are libraries of biological sciences, collected from scientific experiments, published literature, high-throughput experiment technology, and computational analysis.
 They contain information from research areas including genomics, proteomics, metabolomics, microarray gene expression, and phylogenetics.
 Information contained in biological databases includes gene function, structure, localization (both cellular and chromosomal), clinical effects of mutations as well as similarities of biological sequences and structures.

 Biological databases can be classified by the kind of data they collect (see below).
 Broadly, there are molecular databases (for sequences, molecules, etc.), functional databases (for physiology, enzyme activities, phenotypes, ecology etc), taxonomic databases (for species and other taxonomic ranks), images and other media, or specimens (for museum collections etc.)

 Databases are important tools in assisting scientists to analyze and explain a host of biological phenomena from the structure of biomolecules and their interaction, to the whole metabolism of organisms and to understanding the evolution of species.
 This knowledge helps facilitate the fight against diseases, assists in the development of medications, predicting certain genetic diseases and in discovering basic relationships among species in the history of life.

-Technical basis and theoretical concepts
+Major biological databases

-Relational database concepts of computer science and Information retrieval concepts of digital libraries are important for understanding biological databases.
-Biological database design, development, and long-term management is a core area of the discipline of bioinformatics.
-Data contents include gene sequences, textual descriptions, attributes and ontology classifications, citations, and tabular data.
-These are often described as semi-structured data, and can be represented as tables, key delimited records, and XML structures.
+These tables cover a variety of notable biological databses across a wide swath of fields, specialties, data types, and use-cases.
+Many of these databases are collated in the ELIXIR Core Data Resource list which collects important European data resources critical to life science research.